mbolanoss/SOC-Automation/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of SIEM concepts and practical applications.
 - Creation of automatic responses to security events using a SOAR platform.
 - Alert creation and management using a case manager.
 - Integration of complex security tools to create a cohesive and automated security operations workflow.